mrmichaelgallen/Project/readme.md

 * An app to help people collect data for science measurments to broaden involvement.
 * Accomplishment Database and App - Having the ability to "check" completing meetings and tasks within Google Calendar and get a weekly summary report based on a given time frame to get a list of accomplishments.
 The purpose of this is to help people see what they accomplished so they can appreciate what they have done.
 * Build an app to keep track of students course progress (with gui, webbased, date of completion, time in course)
-* Create a program for detecting ad hominens and other fallacies arguments in print media
+* Create a program for detecting ad hominens and other fallacies arguments in print media.
 * Webscrapper to pull Boston Marathon results from baa.org site and repost data to Portfolio site.
 * App to for a game to destroy "peeps" candy
 * Fun family friendly games like Charades app that require no board.